"The future belongs to those who believe in the beauty of their dreams." Eleanor Roosevelt (1884-1962)

 Slave made, world trade globalization blues.

-Since you can't get away
+Since you can't

 Better fight them today.